jamesfalkner/istio-lab-summit-2018/instructions/02-graph-and-tracing.md

 done
 ```

+> NOTE: After opening a new terminal window you will need to connect to your lab machine before issuing the
+above commands.
+Refer to the [Introduction](00-intro.md#opening-more-terminals) section for details on opening new terminals.

 This command will endlessly access the application and report the HTTP status result in a separate terminal window.

 With this application load running, metrics will become much more interesting in the next few steps.